 - Bocce Courts

 - Complete Sewage and Water Facilities (there are no wells or septic tanks in Alpine Lake)

 At present, approximately 516 families own private residences at Alpine Lake.
 Of those homes, about 25% serve as full-time residences.
 Others are occupied on a seasonal or vacation basis and some are rented to visitors by their owners.
 The great value of Alpine Lake living is now more widely recognized and interest in new homes is increasing.

 Alpine Lake includes about 2,300 separate lots.
 Lots are privately owned and are listed for resale with various local realtors.

 A Board of Directors consisting of seven property owners direct the Alpine Lake Property Owners Association, which governs the community.
 These directors serve without compensation for terms of three years and are elected (to staggered terms) annually.
 All property owners in good standing (all assessments paid-up) are entitled to one vote for each lot owned.
-Day-to-day operation of Alpine Lake is under the supervision of a general manager who is employed by and reports directly to the Board of Directors.
-Various volunteer committees serve to assist and advise the Board of Directors and management.
+The day-to-day operation of Alpine Lake is under the supervision of a general manager who is employed by and reports directly to the Board of Directors.
+Various volunteer committees serve to assist and advise the Board of Directors.